RafaelBahiense/Pokedex-Frontend/README.md

 ## How to run

 1. Clone this repository
-2. Clone the [Backend repository]
+2. Clone the [Frontend repository]
-3. Follow instructions [to run the Backend]
+3. Follow instructions [to run the Frontend]
 4. Install dependencies
 ```bash
 npm i